Programs

 Effective brand management helps an organisation or company differentiate its products from competitors, attract more customers, and build a better relationship with the target market.

-Functions of Brand Management
+What are the key Functions of Brand Management?

 Strategic brand management is key to driving positive brand awareness and strengthening customer relationships.
 But how?
 Here’s a list of brand management functions: